rbadrinath/FCP/README.md

 * related\_arrays.c : Read two arrays (name[][] and scores) and search.
 * apnf.c   : We write a sequence of funcitons illustrating how arrays and pointers work in the context of function parameters.
+## const static and macro substitution
+* const.c	: know how const is used, for pointers and functions too
+* static.c	: know how 'static' is used
+* macro\_substitution.c : Create macros simple ones as well as with parameters

 ## STRINGS
 * string\_simple.c : Read an array of strings and do some replacement.